 Local Integrated Transport Plan The developmental role of transport is immense.
 The economic development of the EMLM is dependent on a number of factors, including transport.
 Transport is one of the essential elements capable of promoting economic growth and development.
 The plan was developed in 2008 and there is need for it to be reviewed.
 Description summary There is a huge problem of providing access to transport services and roads in most of the rural areas, including Groblersdal.
 One of the major roles of the EMLM is to establish a viable and appropriate transportation system in the EMLM area that would support the Local Economic Development (LED) objectives of the EMLM as a whole.
 The provision of accessible, affordable and acceptable local transport can therefore make a very important improvement in the quality of life for these people.
-It would therefore take an effective and efficient public passenger transport system to get people to access those social amenities of life such as education, health, recreation, etc. Integrated Trnasport Plan (ITP) The municipality does not have an integrated Transport plan.
-An intervention form the premier's office and Cogsta is required to assist with the development of the plan Infrastructure Road Master Plan The office of the premier Limpopo assisted the municipality in developing the integrated infrastructure Master plan.
+It would therefore take an effective and efficient public passenger transport system to get people to access those social amenities of life such as education, health, recreation, etc. Infrastructure Road Master Plan The office of the premier Limpopo assisted the municipality in developing the integrated infrastructure Master plan.
 The Plan indicates key strategic roads in the municipality including other National and Provincial roads that links with the municipality.
 It outlines state of all the roads and also infrastructural requirements that the municipality could implement in order to create better, accessible and well serviced road infrastructure.
 Water and sanitation sector Plan This sector was developed in 2010 when the water function was still performed by the municipality.
 Currently, SDM is the water authority.
 Pavement management system Indicates priority roads that need to be upgraded.
 It provides various routes, their locations and number.
 Provincial and national roads are specified.
 Roads and storm water infrastructure services(asset management Plan) The then Limpopo Department of Local Government and Housing currently known as COGSTA, appointed consultants to develop this Plan in 2008.
 The purpose of the Plan is to: Identify existing and proposed levels of serviceto be achieved over a 20 year period as well as the expected changesin demand due to planned growth.
 The life-cycle management needs of the infrastructure development, renewal, operations and maintenance Identify infrastructureasset management improvement needs